thirtythreeforty/neolink/README.md

 path you should connect your client to.
 Currently Neolink cannot auto-detect cameras like the official clients do; you must specify their IP addresses directly.

-By default the H265 video format is used.
-Some cameras, for example E1, provide H264 streams.
-To use these you must specify `format = "h264"` in the `[[cameras]]` config.
-Soon this will be auto-detected, and you will not have to know or care about the format.

 By default, the HD stream is available at the RTSP path `/name` or `/name/mainStream`, and the SD stream is available at `/name/subStream`.